Always a purveyor of excellence, many car collectors think

 The bustle-back became a love it or hate it feature.
 Many loved it, but those who abhorred it did so with verve.
-Its later 1980s models ditched the slanted rear end as the manufacturer valiantly tried to shake its reputation as a maker of "old man cars," as Curbside Classic described it.
+Its later 1980s models ditched the slanted rear end as the manufacturer valiantly tried to shake its reputation as a maker of "old man cars," as

 Elements Cadillac keeps today